-Banks in Mizoram will remain closed on the upcoming Christmas Holiday, December 24, 2025, followed by Christmas Day, December 25, 2025.
-Another closure is scheduled for the Christmas Holiday, December 26, 2025.
+Banks in Mizoram will remain closed on the upcoming Second Saturday, February 14, 2026, followed by State Day, February 20, 2026.
+Another closure is scheduled for the Fourth Saturday, February 28, 2026.
 It is advisable to complete essential banking tasks ahead of these dates to avoid any inconvenience.

 Mizoram like some other states was earlier a part of Assam.
 Most of the population in Mizoram is tribal and they are popularly referred to as Mizos.
 Like Meghalaya, it is a state that has a majority of Christians.
 The area of Mizoram is rather small.
 In fact, it is the 5th smallest state in India.
 Aizawl is the capital of Mizoram state.
 Champhai, Lunglei, Serchhip are some of the popular cities in Mizoram.
 There are numerous bank holidays in Mizoram.
 These include the popular national holidays, as well as the holidays that are so typical to Mizoram.